pingcap/community/governance/sig-governance.md

 # SIG Governance

 This charter details on the governance guidelines of TiDB SIGs.
-It will be updated as needed to meet the current needs of the TiKV project.
+It will be updated as needed to meet the current needs of the TiDB Cimmunity.

 ## Organizational Governance